-2021 marked the 34th year of the Rouge Education Project.
-The staff of the Rouge Education Project wish to thank the educators that worked very hard to make this experience happen in-person for their students during an unprecedented time, and for the sponsors and grantors who made the program possible.
-Circumstances in the formal education sector are ever-changing due to the pandemic, and the Rouge Education Project will continue to adapt to bring water quality monitoring and results to young people the best that we can.
+2022 marked the 35th year of the Rouge Education Project.
+The staff of the Rouge Education Project wish to thank the educators that worked very hard to make this experience happen for their students, and for the sponsors and grantors who made the program possible.
+Circumstances in the formal education sector are ever-changing, and the Rouge Education Project will continue to adapt to bring water quality monitoring and results to young people the best that we can.

-2021 Rouge Education Project Supporters
+2022 Rouge Education Project Supporters